rocky/python-xasm/HOW-TO-USE.rst

 Welcome back to the wonderful times world of SEGV's (from the Python interpreter)!

-If you mess up on the bytecode you may get a SEGV with no futrher information.
+If you mess up on the bytecode you may get a SEGV with no further information.

 Although it is possible to write assembler code from scratch, for now it's much easier to start off using Python code, even if